JosephBadua/Liri-Bot/README.md

    * `do-what-it-says`

-### What Each Command Should Do
+### What Each Command Does

 1. `node liri.js concert-this <artist/band name here>`

-   * This will search the Bands in Town Artist Events API (`"https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp"`) for an artist and render the following information about each event to the terminal:
+   * Searches the Bands in Town Artist Events API for an artist and renders the following information about each event to the terminal:

      * Name of the venue

      * Venue location

-     * Date of the Event (use moment to format this as "MM/DD/YYYY")
+     * Date of the Event (using the format "MM/DD/YYYY")

 2. `node liri.js spotify-this-song '<song name here>'`